johnbintz/jasmine-headless-webkit/index.md

 If you need a heavy-weight object printer, you also have `console.pp()`, which uses Jasmine's built-in pretty-printer if available, and falls back to `JSON.stringify()` if it's not.

+You also get an additional method, `console.peek()`, which calls `console.log()` with the provided parameter, then passes the parameter back along so you can continue to work with it.
+It's the equivalent of `.tap { |o| p o }` in Ruby.

 ## Running the runner

 {% highlight bash %}